 Fossil Hunting with David Attenborough

-Called Attenborough’s Journey, you can see a snippet of the programme by following this link.
-The enthusiasm of David Attenborough for his project ‘First Life’ shines through – but for us the most exciting thing was that he has been filming part of it in Crail!
+Called Attenborough’s Journey, the enthusiasm of David Attenborough for his project ‘First Life’ shines through – but for us the most exciting thing was that he has been filming part of it in Crail!
 If you are holidaying this year in Crail why don’t you head off for a morning walk from Sandcastle Cottage in search of the tree trunk.

 We have given you a clue from the photograph below as to where to look.
 All you have to do if find it and the many other fossils on this stretch of rocky coastline.https://www.2crail.com/